steveloughran/kerberos_and_hadoop/sections/what_is_kerberos.md

 requests on a cluster restart for this to happen —hence a different principal for every service on every node.

-How do the Hadoop services know which principal to identify themselves at?
+How do the Hadoop services know which principal to identify themselves as?
 Generally, though Hadoop configuration files.
-They also determine the hostname, and use this to decide which of the possible principals in their keytab (see below) to identify themselves at.
+They also determine the hostname, and use this to decide which of the possible principals in their keytab (see below) to identify themselves as.
 For this to work, machines have to know who they are.

 Specifically
 1. They have to have a name